cogini/mix-deploy-example/README.md

 ## Initialize local system

-Run this once to set up the system, creating users, directories, etc:
+Run this once to set up the system for the app, creating users, directories,
+etc:

 ```shell
 sudo bin/deploy-init-local